Academic ranks in the United Kingdom: Named professorships

 Many professorships are named in honour of a distinguished person or after the person who endowed the chair.
 Some chairs have a long history and considerable prestige attached, such as the Gresham professorships, which date back to the 16th century, Regius professorships, and the Lucasian Professor of Mathematics.
 Some academic societies and professional institutions also award or designate certain post holders or members as 'professor'; these are usually personal awards.
 The College of Teachers, formerly the College of Preceptors, is a long-standing example of this, as are the amalgamated bodies included in the Society of Teachers in Business Education.

 Professors of music

 Instructors at many music conservatoires in the UK are known as professors; for example 'professor of violin'.
-In the United Kingdom and Ireland the term 'professor' is properly and in formal situations given to singing and instrumental tutors in the music colleges / conservatories of music, usually the older and more august ones: The Royal College of Music, Royal Academy of Music, Trinity College of Music.
+In the United Kingdom and Ireland the term 'professor' is properly and in formal situations given to singing and instrumental tutors in the music colleges / conservatoires of music, usually the older and more august ones: the Royal College of Music, the Royal Academy of Music, and Trinity College of Music.
 The expression has become almost obsolete for singing and instrumental tuition in the universities.
 The same convention applies throughout Europe in the National Colleges of Music.